Skip to content

 • Represented a leading defense contractor in preparing and litigating a contract claim at the Court of Federal Claims against the United States Air Force for additional costs on an overhaul of a Philippine Air Force aircraft under a foreign military sales contract, resulting in successful settlement

-• Counsel clients on various export control issues, including the Export Administration Regulations (EAR); the International Traffic in Arms Regulations (ITAR); economic sanctions programs administered by the Office of Foreign Assets Control (OFAC); commodity classification; export licensing; regulatory enforcements; secondary sanctions; and end-user, end-use, and embargoed destination controls and screening
+• Counsel clients on all aspects of complex regulatory regimes, including the Export Administration Regulations (EAR), the International Traffic in Arms Regulations (ITAR), and economic sanctions programs administered by the Office of Foreign Assets Control (OFAC)

 • Drafted an export compliance and management manual for U.S.-based subsidiaries of a foreign-owned industrial cable manufacturer

-• Drafted export controls and economic sanctions policies and procedures for a domestic oil and gas completions and production company following acquisition of a subsidiary with export business, and trained relevant staff on certain compliance obligations
+• Drafted export controls and economic sanctions policies and procedures for a domestic oil and gas completions and production company following acquisition of a subsidiary with international business, and trained relevant staff on compliance obligations

 • Conducted an assessment of the global trade and export compliance program of an industrial and environmental machinery company, including assessing historical, current, and proposed future practices, resources, and structure and identifying areas for potential enhancements

-• Conduct due diligence of target companies’ export controls and economic sanctions compliance in connection with corporate mergers and acquisitions
+• Conduct due diligence of target companies’ export controls and economic sanctions compliance in connection with corporate mergers acquisitions, financings, and other transactions

-• Advise corporate deal teams on export controls and economic sanctions issues in draft purchase and sales agreements
+• Advise clients and corporate deal teams on export controls and economic sanctions issues in draft corporate agreements and participate in negotiations of terms

 • Represent multiple clients’ multimillion dollar contract claims against various federal government agencies at the Armed Services Board of Contract Appeals, Civilian Board of Contract Appeals, and Court of Federal Claims, pertaining to industries including aerospace, logistics and transportation, food supply, health care, and utilities